slothoth/Fall-From-Heaven/README.md

 seems ez, just lua system of buildings, klep someones national wonders code, then a final project
 #### Tower of Mastery
 needs mana system in place, launching space missions requires preexisting other space missions, in a similar way to the Towers.
 Piggyback

-Feral Bond, needs a civic
-Festivals, needs a civic
-Writing, needs a tech
-Knowledge of the Ether, needs a tech
-Need to sort out if tech is in exploration